The Future of Leadership in the Workplace Starts Today

 - Leading in a Virtual Environment – A course presenting methods to overcome the increasingly common challenge of leading those who are geographically remote.

-We invite you to explore these future leadership at work programs today, and join us in January for the first webcast with Jeanne Meister during which we will share insights and perspectives on the new world of work.
+We invite you to explore these future leadership trends at work programs today, and join us in January for the first webcast with Jeanne Meister during which we will share insights and perspectives on the new world of work.